 Livestock grazing after slashing or mulching helps trample dead material, reducing shading effects.

-Dry adult livestock can also be used to achieve similar outcomes as slashing and mulching.
+Using grazing management techniques with dry adult livestock can also achieve similar outcomes as slashing and mulching.
 It's important to monitor the condition of this livestock class to prevent excessive weight or fat loss when using livestock in place of slashing or mulching techniques.

 Contact Local Land Services NSW